Care before and after birth

 Since infant mortality is extremely high in some parts of the world, the first priority in promoting effective child development is to ensure that children survive the early years when they are most vulnerable to disease and malnutrition.
 That means educating the mother or primary caregiver, before and after her child is born, about providing critical care during the earliest years.

-Our Child Survival Program provides education in these areas:
+Our Child Survival Program helps babies and mothers in poverty by providing education in these areas:

 - Growth Monitoring — steady growth is a good sign of adequate nutrition

 - Oral Rehydration Therapy (ORT) — restores fluids lost to diarrhea

 - Breast-feeding — promotes infant growth, facilitates bonding with the mother, and reduces incidence of illness

 - Immunization — an effective way to reduce or eliminate many diseases that cause childhood death and disability

 - Female Literacy — the mother's level of education is directly tied to child survival